DhanushGowda26/My-articles-on-hashnode/cligyg1gc01bna3nvhzc60yme.md

 ## Functions v/s Methods v/s Constructors

+### Functions

-1. Functions: A function in JavaScript is a reusable block of code that performs a specific task.
+A function in JavaScript is a reusable block of code that performs a specific task.
 It allows you to organize and modularize your code by encapsulating a set of instructions.
 Functions can be invoked and executed multiple times throughout your code.

 ```javascript
 // Example 1: Addition function